Procedures

 Support for the Project — The Investment

-The Foundation’s share in the revenues (for documentaries and short films) shall be calculated according to the percentage of the final, audited budget contributed by the Foundation, times 50%.
+The Foundation’s share in the revenues (for all documentaries and short films) shall be calculated according to the percentage of the final, audited budget contributed by the Foundation, times 50%.

 Irrespective of the above, the Foundation reserves the right to change its share of the revenues in recognition of the circumstances of production, by notice to be conveyed to the producer at the time the agreement with the Foundation is signed.